maxhougas/arma1button/README.md

 - Individual file names in .../addons are normalized.
 Soft links are created in .../Arma\ 3\ Server/keys and .../Arma\ 3\ Server/mods/lns
 - The file modline is discharged to .../Arma\ 3\ Server/mods

+## Folder Structure
+- ./107410/ Download path for all ArmA mods as per steamcmd
+- ./mods/ Contains soft links to mods, the runscript runarma.sh, and the modline file
+- ./save/ This is supposed to be where ArmA stores persistent saves.
+Useful for Antistasi.

 ## Files
 - _AACREATEARMA.sh: Entrypoint.
 - build.sh: invokes docker build.
 Will attempt to build arma-i using maxhougas/steambox-i:db.